ivmarkp/hexo-blog-source/source/_posts/hello-world.md

 Git used for version control and source code stored in a Github repository.

 ## Theme
-I have adapted the look for this website from the [Cactus-Dark](https://github.com/probberechts/cactus-dark) Hexo theme.
-Thanks to [Pieter Robberechts](https://github.com/probberechts) for his work.
+Adapted the look for this website from the [Daryl](https://github.com/andrewcodes/daryl) theme.
+Thanks to [Andrew Lee](https://github.com/andrewcodes) for his work.

+**Update**: Updated the look using the [Cactus-Dark](https://probberechts.github.io/cactus-dark/) Hexo theme -- finally a Hexo theme I like.
+Thanks to [Pieter Robberechts](https://github.com/probberechts).